 Why do so many people touch the Juliet statue?

 There is also a bronze statue of Juliet inside the courtyard of the house, dating from 2014 replacing its original from 1969.
 The original can now be visited inside the museum’s atrium.
 You will notice that many people are eager to take a picture with it while holding Juliet’s right (often both) breast(s).
-You might wonder why… Apparently, it became a tradition over the years and it’s supposed to bring you luck in love touching her right breast.
+You might wonder why… Apparently, it became a tradition over the years and is supposed to bring you luck in love touching her right breast.
 Since we (Moritz & I) already found each other (little cheeseballs that we are), we didn’t really feel the need to go and touch them.

 Personally, we decided to skip visiting the infamous House of Juliet.
 We did pass by and got a glimpse of the balcony, Juliet’s statue, and the many hands touching her breasts.
 We simply didn’t have the patience or strength to go elbow-to-elbow with the hordes of tourists.
 To us, it’s just an overhyped attraction, but feel free to drop by and see for yourself what all the fuss is about.